Your Wednesday Briefing – The New York Times

 Earth Day turns 50

-Today is Earth Day, the annual event established as a way to raise awareness about the state of our planet.
-John Schwartz, one of our reporters covering climate change, spoke about what Earth Day means five decades later.
+Today is Earth Day, the annual event established to raise awareness about the state of our planet.
+John Schwartz, a Times reporter who covers climate change, spoke about what Earth Day means five decades later.

 In broad terms, what has changed since 1970?